Shopping cart

 Rating and Robustness

-When your organization has set up a rating, it will calculate it for all player participating in the tournaments added.
+When your organization has set up a rating, it will calculate it for all players participating in the tournaments added to it.
 For every match played, the rating number and the robustness of the rating changes.
-This is information showed on the public Premium page and on the players' profile.
-The rating number is the players strenght, the higher the number, the stronger the player is.
+This is information is shown on the public Premium page and on the players' profile.
+The rating number is the players strength, the higher the number, the stronger the player is.

 The robustness changes over time and tells you something about how correct the rating number is.
-The robustness increases over time and we consider it well established when the player reach 100 matches.
+The robustness increases over time and we consider it well-established when the player reaches 100 matches.
 At that point the player rating will be quite stable.

 Published Jan 1, 2025